-A short break in Europe or Powder Sampler trip to the USA, Canada or Japan can include instruction if you are first timer looking for a gentle introduction to powder; perhaps with a day or two of cat or heli-skiing included, to round off your adventure in style.
-For dedicated, lodge based, cat and heli ski trips some previous off-piste and powder skiing experience would be required.
+A short break in Europe or Powder Sampler trip to the USA, Canada or Japan can include instruction if you are first-time backcountry skier looking for a gentle introduction to powder; perhaps with a day or two of cat or heli-skiing included, to round off your adventure in style.
+For dedicated, lodge-based, cat and heli ski trips some previous off-piste and powder skiing experience would be required.

-Corn snow, typical of spring skiing in April has it’s own qualities and fan base and this time of year is also when most people go ski-touring.
+Corn snow, typical of spring skiing in April has its own qualities and fan base and this time of year is also when most people go ski-touring.
 For more northerly destinations, like Alaska, Greenland and Scandinavia, March, April and May are the optimum months when the number of daylight hours start to increase.

-When cat & heli-skiing, deep, light snow conditions usually prevail and with specialist powder skis and with reasonable technique, anyone who is moderately fit should not find the experience overly challenging.
+When cat & heli skiing, deep, light snow conditions usually prevail and with specialist powder skis and reasonable technique, anyone who is moderately fit should not find the experience overly challenging.
 For back-country skiing with some hiking or skinning involved then fitness levels need to be greater.

-We also offer group trips, particularly in Europe and Japan, where you can join a group on a ready made itinerary.
+We also offer group trips, particularly in Europe and Japan, where you can join a group on a ready-made itinerary.
 However, if you would like to ski with a group of friends we can suggest the best options for your group size, whether there are four or 40 of you!
 We can also cater for mixed ability groups and families who may have different skiing requirements.